xaviervia/washington/README.md

 const suiteTask = washington(
   [
     {
-      it: 'gives back 2 when adding 1 and 1',
+      it: 'returns 2 when adding 1 and 1',
       when: check => check(1 + 1),
       shouldEqual: 2
     },
     {
-      it: 'gives back 4 when adding 2 and 2',
+      it: 'returns 4 when adding 2 and 2',
       when: check => check(2 + 2),
       shouldEqual: 4
     },
     {
-      it: 'get chocolate as well'
+      it: 'gets chocolate as well'
     }
   ],
   {safe: true}